actions/stale/README.md

 #### only-issue-types

-A comma separated list of allowed issue types.
+A comma-separated list of allowed issue types.
 Only issues with a matching type will be processed (e.g.: `bug,question`).

 If unset (or an empty string), this option will not alter the stale workflow.